markchanec/webscraping/README.md

 # webscraping
-school project to scrape The Straits Times
+School project to scrape The Straits Times
+Sample data scrapped is then pushed to MySQL